 Changes in Functionality

 These were four examples of when you may reconsider using test automation.
-We hope that this will help you for your existing or future projects.
+We hope that this will help you with your existing or future projects.
 Now you’re probably now thinking about when you should be using test automation.
-If you want to find out, learn more in our whitepaper.